Ram 1500 Performance

 Acceleration and Power

-The Ram 1500 comes standard with a 3.6-liter V6 that produces 305 horsepower and 269 pound-feet of torque.
-New for 2014 is an optional turbodiesel 3.0-liter V6 engine that produces 240 horsepower and 420 pound-feet of torque.
-Also optional is a 5.7-liter V8 that puts out 395 horsepower and 410 pound-feet of torque.
-An eight-speed automatic transmission is standard on the base V6 and turbodiesel models.
-A six-speed automatic is standard and the eight-speed transmission is optional on V8-powered models.
-The Ram 1500 earns up to an EPA-estimated 18/25 mpg city/highway, which is good for the class.
+The Ram 1500's base engine is a 3.6-liter V6 that produces 305 horsepower and 269 pound-feet of torque.
+An optional turbodiesel 3.0-liter V6 engine produces 240 horsepower and 420 pound-feet of torque, and the optional 5.7-liter V8 produces 395 horsepower and 410 pound-feet of torque.
+An eight-speed automatic transmission is standard on the base V6 and diesel models.
+On V8-powered models, a six-speed automatic is standard and the eight-speed transmission is optional.
+A base Ram 1500 gets an EPA-estimated 17/25 mpg city/highway, which is comparable with the ratings of similar trucks.
+With the diesel engine, the Ram 1500 returns 20/28 mpg, which is excellent for the class.

 - "You might think with that many gears the 8-speed would be tripping all over itself, constantly swapping gears to find the optimal ratio.
-But the reality is this gearbox does a great job of quickly zeroing in on the right ratio with its five closely spaced middle gears for any given throttle position, road speed, or load -- much better than the old gearbox handled just six cogs.
-The wider selection of ratios helps keep the engine running at its most efficient rpm.
-The 8-speed's shifts are milliseconds quick and seamless to boot." -- Motor Trend (2013)
+But the reality is this gearbox does a great job of quickly zeroing in on the right ratio. … The 8-speed's shifts are milliseconds quick and seamless to boot." -- Motor Trend (2013)

 - "The 5.7 V8 is stronger yet, with impressive muscle for launches and abundant passing reserves." -- Consumer Guide (2013)